NativeScript/plugins/packages/contacts/README.md

 # @nativescript/contacts

 Easy access to iOS and Android contact directory.
 It allows you to pick a contact, update it, delete it, or add a new one.

-## Install
+## Installation
 ```cli
 npm install @nativescript/contacts
 ```

-## Using contacts
+## Usage

 ### Requesting for Permissions
-For the app to access the user's Contacts, the user must grant it the permission.
-Before requesting for permissions, ensure that the following requirement are met.
+For the app to access the user's Contacts app, the user must grant it the permission.
+Before requesting for permissions, ensure that the following requirements are met.

 #### iOS Permission Requirements